LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Default**: Uses Unity's default display names.
   - **Friendly**: Uses the display name and property path to generate quasi-identifiers that are easy-to-read.
   - **Advanced**: Uses the full property path as-is.
+- **Lock Names**: Prevents directly editing the Object name field in the table view.
+Does NOT apply when pasting content or importing files.
 - **Show Row Index**: Display the row index next to each row.
 - **Show Column Index**: Display the column index next to each column.
 - **Show Children**: Display child Object fields.
 This includes deeply nested child Objects.
 - **Show Arrays**: Display the elements of arrays and other collections as individual columns.
 Requires the "Show Children" setting to be enabled.
+- **Override Array Size**: Enable to override the number of columns displayed for each array.
+- **Array Size**: Specify how many columns to display for arrays and other collections.
 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.
 - **Show Read-only**: Display read-only fields for each Object.